TheSongOfEnderion/josee/Chapters/Chapter 7 - Housing Solution.md

 After holding the stone in Josee's hand, it immediately crumbled to dust.

-'_...
-Might have overdone the heat a bit, but that looks just fine to me_'
+'...
+Might have overdone the heat a bit, but that looks just fine to me'

 Josee repeated the same steps until she had approximately ten sacks of quicklime